 I love Booking.com for a couple different reasons.
 First, the app is very organized in storing your bookings.
 I don’t usually book through the app, but it’s how I view all my bookings.
 They arrange them by date so you can keep track of where you are at in your trip.
 Or, during the planning stages, it can help you spot any gaps.
 Second, if you use it enough you attain “Genius” status, which earns you discounted bookings.
 Third, the app itself is very useful.
 It stores your bookings offline, so if you don’t have wifi or a sim card, you can still get to the barebones (address, dates) of your booking.
 And they have a hotline for almost every country that you can call if you have any issues.
 I’ve have had great experiences with Booking.com and highly recommend it.

 Another tip, pick one service (i.e. Booking.com, Agoda, Hostelworld) and stick with it.
-I’ve used multiple on one trip and its a nightmare.
+I’ve used multiple on one trip and it’s a nightmare.
 It’s way easier to use one service, even if you pay a couple more dollars here and there, to have all of the data stored in one place.
-It make your trip way less confusing.
+It makes your trip way less confusing.

 Best Travel Apps: Finance/Security